Dental Deep Cleaning San FranciscoScaling and Root Planing

-As part of your regular cleaning and dental exam, your gums will be measured, a test for gum recession and disease.
+As part of your regular cleaning and dental exam, we will take measurements of your gums to test whether you have any gum recession or gum disease.

 Our Gentle, Holistic Approach to Dental Deep Cleanings